sabeDev/docker_wpMigrate/readme.md

 - FTP your site contents down
 - Place the content into the `src` folder
 - Log into your mysql admin (on your website) and export your database as a SQL script
-- Place the SQL script in the 'initdb.d' folder
+- Place the SQL script in the `initdb.d` folder
 - Create the `.env` file
-- Alter the nginx-conf with your domain name
+- Alter the `nginx-conf` with your domain name

 ## Detailed Instructions
 1. Create the following folder structure: